 Plan your content

-Once you have a clear-cut understanding of who you will be targeting in the training manual, identify the most relevant and essential content that will be included in the document.
-Information in a training manual can be categorized as; beginner to advanced topics, primary to advanced product features, usage frequency; from daily to yearly procedures, popularity among the audience; most to least popular.
-Research the content from company policies, reports, culture, and case studies.
+Once you have a clear-cut understanding of who you will be targeting, identify the most relevant and essential content that will be included in the document.
+Information can be categorized as beginner to advanced topics, primary to advanced product features, usage frequency, daily to yearly procedures, popularity among the audience, and most to least popular.
+Research the content of company policies, reports, culture, and case studies.

 Determine content presentation format